 - National standards country wise

-In this lesson, we have learned the basics of the HVAC system.
+In this lesson, we have learned the basics of the HVAC system and meaning.
 Hope, it is clear, any doubt please let us know.